Pat Phelan (Coronation Street): 2016–2018

 On the day of Anna's sentencing, Phelan is surprised when Nicola turns up at the builder's yard — seeking forgiveness for the previous accusations she made against him.
 Phelan forgives Nicola and the pair seemingly move on from the past, much to Gary's anger.
 He instantly confronts them in the yard, where Nicola defends Phelan against Gary and requests the latter to move on so they can "build bridges" in the future.
 While Phelan is happy to have his daughter back at his side once more, it soon turns out that Nicola is actually using this in a plot to bring him down; she later invites Gary over to her place, where he finds out that Seb has taken refuge there since the trial's aftermath and told Nicola about what Phelan did to Anna and Luke.
 Initially skeptical, Gary reluctantly agrees to go through with her plan on investigating Phelan's crimes by seeking a job at the Legacy Paper Mill Reach — where Phelan has just secured his position as the site project's foreman after beating fellow designer Bill Thornhill (Aneirin Hughes) for the job; Phelan had contacted his associate George to uncover Bill's dodgy dealings, thus ousting Bill from the project in the process.
 Despite his reluctance, Phelan hesitantly employs Gary at Nicola's request to allow him to personally raise money for his impending child — with Nicola further stating that she will benefit for the child's upcoming future.
 However, he takes delight in tormenting Gary once more and later provokes him in the Rovers; with Phelan taunting Gary over the recent grooming of Sarah's daughter Bethany Platt (Lucy Fallon) back in 2017, and Tim being forced to separate Gary when he snaps and lunges at Phelan in response to this.
 Gary soon manages to build some progress on Phelan when his boss Mona Beattie (Rachel Logan) announces that the mill's lake is scheduled to be drained — leaving Phelan worried that Andy and Vinny's corpses will be found.
-In February 2018, Phelan begins to intercept Gary's campaign when he catches Faye visiting Nicola's flat; with Faye having received directions from Eileen's fellow co-worker: Liz's son Steve (Simon Gregson).
+In February 2018, Phelan begins to intercept Gary's campaign when he catches Faye visiting Nicola's flat; with Faye having received directions from Eileen's co-worker: Liz's son Steve (Simon Gregson).
 There, he follows Faye into the flat and disbelieves her claims that she is seeking Nicola's help with school bullying caused by her mother's imprisonment.
 Nicola, determined to prevent Phelan from finding Seb, feigns illness and he rushes her to the hospital — where the pair learn that Nicola will be producing a baby boy.
 Phelan is delighted that he has become a grandad to Nicola's child but continues to grow suspicious when he spots someone inside her flat shortly after dropping his daughter off.
 This prompts Phelan to slash Nicola's keys to her apartment, where he infiltrates the building and finds Seb lounging around in her flat.
 Phelan proceeds to fire Gary from the mill site job, shortly before the pair are rushed over to the hospital when Nicola collapses from her baby's kicking — though not while managing to make amends with Sarah after the discovery of her one-night stand with Gary.
 Though relieved that both Nicola and her unborn child are unharmed, Phelan confronts his daughter over her conspiracy and is devastated when she admits to believing Seb over his theory about Luke.
 Heartbroken at his daughter's betrayal, Phelan disowns Nicola before storming out in tears.
 He later explains the situation to Eileen and, telling her that she is the only person he trusts to "keep him going", states that Nicola can "go to hell" along with Gary and Seb.